Chorão: Death, tributes and legacy

 Following his death, then-mayor of Santos Paulo Alexandre Barbosa announced a three-day period of mourning, and fans made tributes to him in skateparks all around the city.
 American band Guns N' Roses would pay their respects to Chorão by posting on their official Facebook page a video of their song "Don't Cry", dedicating it to him, and sertanejo universitário singer Lucas Lucco wrote a song in his honor entitled "Ninguém Podia Prever".
 A life-long fan of Santos FC, he also received tributes by the team's former players Robinho, Walter Montillo and Elano.
 Rap duo Bonde da Stronda, who befriended Chorão later in life, covered "Lutar pelo que É Meu" as a homage to him at a performance in Campo Grande, Mato Grosso do Sul on March 9, 2013.
 Television presenter Luciano Huck, Ira! vocalist Nasi, long-time friends and frequent Charlie Brown Jr. collaborators Negra Li and Rodolfo Abrantes, former actor Alexandre Frota, politician Marta Suplicy and footballer Neymar, among others, also made statements on his death and gave their condolences.

 Then-Governor of São Paulo Geraldo Alckmin stated he would name a skatepark in the North Zone of the city of São Paulo after Chorão.

 International newspapers and websites such as HuffPost, The Washington Post, The San Diego Union-Tribune, Billboard and Latin Times also commented on Chorão's death, the latter noticeably mistranslating his stage name as "Big Crying".

 On March 29, 2015, a biographical musical about Chorão entitled Dias de Luta, Dias de Glória premiered, written by Well Rianc and directed by siblings Bruno and Luiz Sorrentino.
 Rapper DZ6 starred as Chorão.
 Despite good critical reception, Chorão's brother Ricardo lambasted it as being "disrespectful" and "inaccurate".

 A street in the city of Franco da Rocha, São Paulo was named after him in 2017.

+Chorão was portrayed by José Loreto in the 2026 biographical film Chorão – Só os Loucos Sabem.